eurostat/gridviz/docs/reference.md

 By default, the **cellInfoHTML** function is a function returning a list of all cell properties.
 In case several layers are defined, the **cellInfoHTML** function of the top layer is used.
 If it is not defined, then the layer the **cellInfoHTML** function of the layer below is used instead.
 If no **cellInfoHTML** function is defined for all layers, then no tooltip is shown.

-You can adjust the tooltip settings by specifying a tooltip object in the [app options](#app-options-object), using the following properties:
+You can adjust the tooltip settings by specifying a tooltip object in the [map options](#app-options-object), using the following properties:

 | Property                      | Type        | Default                        | Description                                                                           |
 | ----------------------------- | ----------- | ------------------------------ | ------------------------------------------------------------------------------------- |